bel28kent/hum-parser/docs/typing.md

 	- Token
 ```
 `ReferenceRecord`, `GlobalComment`, and `LocalComment` are `MetadataType`.
-they contain information about the file or encoding.
+They contain information about the file or encoding.
 A Metadata record starts
 with one of three tags, each defined as a sequence of bangs:
 ```racket
 	(define REFERENCE-TAG "!!!")